foolsong/EasyCharts/README.md

 ## Usage

-### import header file
+### Import header file
 `#import "EasyCharts.h"`

-The following describes the basic use of several graphs
+The following describes the basic use of several graphs.

 ### BrokenLineChart

-   BrokenLineChart,two types :`BrokenLineTypeCenterPoint` and `BrokenLineTypeNormal`。
+   BrokenLineChart now includes :`BrokenLineTypeCenterPoint` and `BrokenLineTypeNormal`。
-   >  `BrokenLineTypeNormal`Is an ordinary line chart
+   >  `BrokenLineTypeNormal`Is an ordinary broken  line chart
   >  `BrokenLineTypeCenterPoint`made the selected point always centered

-   There are two parameters in addition to `BrokenLineType` when creating an object.one is frame, the other is `ECBrokenLineConfig`  object .Parameters below:
+   Besides `BrokenLineType` ，There are two more parameters when creating an object,one is frame, the other is object `ECBrokenLineConfig` ,parameters below:

-   >  You can use the `ECBrokenLineConfig` object to set the properties of the line－chart，Each attribute is set to default values.Of course you can use `nil`.
+   >   You can use `ECBrokenLineConfig` to configure the attributes of the brokenLine charts，Each attribute is set to default values.Of course you can use `nil`.